 Loss of battery charge may be caused by ambient temperature, ignition OFF current draw, corroded terminals, self discharge, frequent start/stops, and short engine run times.
 Frequent winch usage, snowplowing, extended low RPM operation, short trips, and high amperage accessory usage are also reasons for battery discharge.

 Maintenance Charging

-■NOTE: Arctic Cat recommends the use of the CTEK Multi US 800 or the CTEK Multi US 3300 for battery maintenance charging.
+■NOTE: Use the CTEK Multi US 800 or the CTEK Multi US 3300 for battery maintenance charging.
 Maintenance charging is required on all batteries not used for more than two weeks or as required by battery drain.